Get a Precision Second Opinion now!

 We then asked her to contact an independent community oncologist near her home town (whom CTOAM had prior experience working with).
 Georgette’s community oncologist was able to prescribe tarceva for her.
 Significantly, he was also able to get her healthcare plan to cover the cost of the drug.

-Our cancer experts needed a) to know the current status of her cancer and b) a way to measure the benefits of the tarceva.
+Our cancer research and patient advocacy experts needed a) to know the current status of her cancer and b) a way to measure the benefits of the tarceva.
 To achieve both, we performed a liquid biopsy to detect the level of her EGFR mutation prior to her treatment.

 Since Georgette’s EGFR mutation was unique to her tumour cells, we could measure the amount of the EGFR mutation prior to and during her therapy.
 This would give us an idea of the relative amount of tumour cells in her body.
 If the treatment worked, we would see a significant decrease in the percentage of the EGFR mutation from a sample of her blood.